Witt and Royals agree on an 11-year deal worth more than $288.7M guaranteed, AP sources say

 “El Mejor,” Perez tweeted after Witt's deal was announced, which translates to “The Best."
 The deal also was approved by Chiefs quarterback Patrick Mahomes, a minority owner of the Royals, who tweeted, “Congrats my man!!!”

 “He’s a role model for me," Witt said of Mahomes not long ago, "just how he goes about it on and off the field.
-He texts me, ‘Hey, see you working out.
+He texts me: ‘Hey, see you working out.
 How are things going?’
 And I’m going, ‘Wow.’
-I show my fiance, ‘Look who just texted me!’”
+I show my fiancee, ‘Look who just texted me!’”

 Indeed, these are fast becoming halcyon days in Kansas City.
 After the Chiefs beat the Ravens for their fourth AFC title in the past five years, they arrived in Las Vegas this past weekend to finish their Super Bowl preparations.